medavox/7dtd-craftulator/README.md

 # 7dtd-craftulator
-Web app to generate a Bill of Materials for a craftable thing in 7 Days To .
+Web app to generate a Bill of Materials for a craftable thing in 7 Days To Die.

 Given you want to make a specific thing,